Biggest CCPA Fines and Penalties Explained

 3. Right to Delete

-While there are limited circumstances in which information must be retained for legal compliance reasons.
+There are limited circumstances in which information must be retained for legal compliance reasons.
 For internal use, consumers are entitled to request the erasure of their personal information from business records.

-4. Right to opt-out
+4. Right to Opt Out

-The law grants consumers a right above the rest to opt out of the sale or share their personal data.
+The law grants consumers the right above the rest to opt out of the sale or share their personal data.
 If the consumer opts out of availability, businesses also do not sell/share his/her personal data.
-They will have to pay fines under CCPA.
+They will have to pay fines under the CCPA.
 For this purpose, they can also apply universal equivalent opt-out signals.

 5. Right to limit